groupon/artemisia/docs/components/postgres.md

 #### Description:

- SQLExecute task is used execute arbitary DML statements against a database
+ SQLExecute task is used execute arbitrary DML/DDL statements against a database

 #### Configuration Structure: